Answer 3 questions to see what kind of difference Submittable could make at your organization.

 Making it easy on the volunteers also makes it easier for PMEA to find volunteers and keep volunteers coming back.
 Since reviewing can be done from home, without downloading huge files or carrying stacks of tapes, people return year after year.
 And since the software isn’t intimidating, even less tech-savvy reviewers can be trained in a few minutes.

-Between auto labeling, customized email templates, and reporting, Abi has much more time to develop her program, organize her festivals and conferences, and strategize for the future.
+Between auto labeling, customized email templates, and reporting, Young has much more time to develop her program, organize her festivals and conferences, and strategize for the future.

-"Tasks that easily would take a day or multiple days are now down to a couple of hours."
+"Tasks that easily would take a day or multiple days are now down to a couple of hours," she says.

 Since adopting Submittable, PMEA has seen an increase in submissions as well as a more diverse pool of submitters and reviewers.

-"The thing I love most about Submittable is the number of people who have gotten involved," Abi says.
+"The thing I love most about Submittable is the number of people who have gotten involved," Young says.
 "This is a fantastic way for us to utilize the expertise of so many of our music educators.
 Teachers typically retire after 30 or 35 years of teaching, but they still have a lot of knowledge to give.
 So even though they may not be actively in the classroom, this is a great opportunity to get them involved, and they get value out of volunteering, too.
-And the comments we hear are that they really love using the platform."
+And they really love using the platform."

-Abi still keeps her eye out for new software options—it’s the only responsible thing to do—but she hasn’t found a platform that checks all the boxes she needs checked for Submittable’s price.
+Young still keeps her eye out for new software options—it’s the only responsible thing to do—but she hasn’t found a platform that checks all the boxes she needs checked for Submittable’s price.
+Many platforms charge per submission instead of an annual fee, and with the mountain of submissions PMEA processes, the a-la-carte pay structure will never work.

 "I've investigated what platforms are out there," she says.
 "Every platform is different, but as far as the costs are concerned, Submittable is the best value that I've found."